 - Improve the wildlife resources of your land by cooperating with neighbors to enhance habitat values at a larger landscape level

-For more information on Wildlife Management Associations and how to start one in your area, see: A Guide for Wildlife Management Associations and Co-ops(PDF 642.7 KB).
+For more information on Wildlife Management Associations and how to start one in your area, see A Guide for Wildlife Management Associations and Co-ops.

-For those users with Google Earth installed, and a high-speed Internet connection, there is a downloadable kml file for use with Google Earth (KML, 2.3 MB) It will show you the outlines of all the wildlife management associations in Texas.
+For those users with Google Earth installed, and a high-speed Internet connection, there is a downloadable KML file for use with Google Earth which details the outlines of all the wildlife management associations in Texas.